vtex-apps/cross-device-cart/docs/README.md

 The main feature users are looking for is to keep an up-to-date shopping cart through different devices; one of the most important experiences of a truly unified commerce.

-To do so, this app was created to expose two blocks to enable `logged in` users to retrieve their items from their last session.
+To do so, this app was created to to enable `logged in` users to retrieve their items from their last session.

 ## Configuration